 Experienced and highly trained surgeons, nurses and support staff help work with patients, their family and friends through evaluations, operations and post-surgical follow-ups to assure high quality care.
 Our trauma attending surgeons specialize in critical care, have expertise in trauma care and are board-certified in General Surgery.
 Specific areas of focus in patient care include:

 - Level 1 Trauma Center

 - Complicated hernia surgery

 - Complicated wound management

-Visit Trauma and Burn Surgery at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Trauma and Burn Surgery at The University of Vermont Medical Center, our clinical teacher partner.